thomasvanholder/rails-karma/src/_posts/2021-02-21-search-autocomplete-stimulus.md

 render layout: false
 end
 {% endhighlight %}
 Layout false ensures that only plain HTML is returned.
 The header and metadata are not included.
-This is exactly what we want as the search results should display text only.
+Precisely what is needed as the search results should display text only.

 ## 6. Create results view